Erin Jackson takes gold for the U.S. in women's 500 meter speed skating

 "I wish I could describe how I feel, it is amazing," she told the media after the race.
 "This medal means so much.
 It has been a tough couple of years and a tough beginning for this year.
 For this to come around like this, I am so happy."

 The victory almost didn't happen.
-Jackson took third in the U.S. trials, the qualifying contest for the Olympics, and didn't earn a chance to race in Beijing.
+Jackson, 29, took third in the U.S. trials, the qualifying contest for the Olympics, and didn't earn a chance to race in Beijing.

 But her teammate Brittany Bowe decided to relinquish her spot in the 500 meter race to Jackson out of "the spirit of the Olympics."
 Bowe reportedly said she had a better chance to medal in the 1,000 meter and 1,500 meter events and that Jackson deserved to compete.

+In a karmic twist of fate, Bowe will end up competing in the 500m after all.
+The International Skating Union's final reallocation of places granted a third sprint quota spot to the United States — which, naturally, went to the 33-year-old Bowe.

-The 29-year-old from Ocala, Fla. – who only took her first steps on the ice in 2016 – previously competed in inline speed skating and roller derby.
+Jackson, a native of Ocala, Fla. who only took her first steps on the ice in 2016, previously competed in inline speed skating and roller derby.

 Jackson finished the 500 meter with a time of 37.04 seconds.